timothy-debock/geoserver/doc/en/user/source/community/metadata/uiconfiguration.rst

 DROPDOWN
 ^^^^^^^^
 A component for selecting a value from a dropdown.
-The values can be configure with the ``values`` attribute in the yaml or they can be configured in an other .csv file which is us for dropdowns with a lot of choices.
+The values can be configure with the ``values`` attribute in the yaml or they can be configured in an other .csv file which is best for dropdowns with a lot of choices.

  .. figure:: images/fielddropdown.png